Find family health cover tailored to families and save.

 But having dependants increases your exposure to risk, which is why finding the right health fund for your family is such an Important task.

-Compare your options and get a quote online
+Compare your options and get a quote online or from an adviser

 Are your children dependants on your health insurance?

 There are three main stages in the health insurance status of your dependants once they reach adulthood:

 - Student dependant.
 If they are single, between 21 and 25 and studying full time, they are covered by your family health insurance.

 - Adult dependant.
 If they are single, between 21 and 25 and not studying full time, they may still be able to be covered by your family health insurance for an additional fee.

 - Independent adult.
 If they are over 25, they are no longer covered by your family health insurance and will need to take out their own cover.
 This can often be done without serving an additional waiting period if they take out the same or less cover than yours with the same insurer.